 Winter blues, or Seasonal Affective Disorder (SAD), affects more than 10 million people in North America and women make up 60-90% of those affected (PsychCentral).
 It is a form of depression that is specifically time based coinciding with the shorter days of winter, starting in fall and resolving in spring.
+It affects some people more than others and in some cases is not to be taken lightly.
 While the exact cause remains unknown, factors that influence it are fluctuations in circadian rhythm, serotonin levels, and melatonin levels due to the decrease in daylight.

 So what’s a person to do?
-It is worth trying to find a balance between embracing the dark by adjusting our mindset yet proactively doing what we can to facilitate our biochemistry to feel as good as we can during the shorter days.
+By both embracing the dark by adjusting our lifestyle yet proactively doing what we can to facilitate our biochemistry to feel as good as we can during the shorter days we can make an impact and hopefully shift things.

 Winter has a different vibe than summer as it’s a more restful and quiet time in the natural world.
 Things slow down energetically and turn inward so they can bloom in the spring.
 Most of nature works in a cyclical way like this.
 Even our bodies work in a cyclical way.
-Cortisol levels rise and fall as the day goes on, menstruation cycles with each lunar month, the thyroid cycles with the season, etc).
+Cortisol levels rise and fall as the day goes on, menstruation cycles with each lunar month, the thyroid cycles with the season, etc. Our hormonal system is designed to cycle with nature (this is one reason I have fallen in love with hormones).
 The dark is a time of more inward focus and rest.
-If we can embrace this idea, and not fight it, perhaps we can be more in sync with it’s quieter rhythm.
-A few ways to embrace the dark include
+If we can embrace this idea, and not fight it, perhaps we can be more in sync with its quieter rhythm.
+A few ways to embrace the dark and align with it include

 - Cozy up by the fire with a book instead of turning on the TV